Archive for the 'Entertainment' Category

 The Millionaire Matchmaker features feisty Los Angeles matchmaker Patti Stanger who runs a modern and high end business of helping rich men fulfill their dreams of finding true love and potential wife, and helping gorgeous women marry into millions.
 On the show, her clientele of wealthy men pay a high fee to be introduced to an exclusive selection of beautiful and smart women, pre-chosen based on their compatibility factors.
 The men are given access to an array of high end staff of date coaches, personal shoppers, and interior designers to help them improve their personal self appearance and to spruce up the presentation of their millionaire dollar homes.
 Many of these men are workaholics who are usually too busy with their own careers to find time to date for themselves.

-For women, joining the club is free so long as they can pass the high physical appearance requirements and aren’t red flagged as possible gold diggers.
-From the start, Patti makes it clear that she is no Heidi Fleiss madam and that her agency is not an escort service as she strictly prohibits sex until both parties have entered into a committed, monogamous relationship.
+For women, joining the club is free so long as they can pass the high physical appearance requirements and aren't red flagged as possible gold diggers.
+From the start, Patti makes it clear that she is no Heidi Fleiss madam and that her agency is not an escort service as she strictly prohibits sex until both parties have

 Happy Valentine’s Day - Melting Pot Memories Are Expensive But Worth It